intel/llvm/sycl/doc/dev/RuntimeTestingGuidelines.md

 ### Plugin Interface Mock

 PI Mock layer provides capabilities to override plugins' behavior.
-There're two ways to enable PI Mock in your unit test:
+There are two ways to enable PI Mock in your unit test:

 1. Include `helpers/sycl_test.hpp` header and use `SYCL_TEST` macro instead of